earlycorby/earlycorby.github.io/_posts/2019-08-12-day-12-code-challenge.md

 Started working on random name generator.
 Specifications: names randomised but more popular names are more likely to be chosen.
 Names from more than one country.
 Just need first name to start with.

-Start with the City of New York json file and South Australian most popular names from 1944 to 2018, csv file.
+Start with the City of New York json file and South Australian most popular names from 1944 to 2018, csv files.

 To process the data I think I will need to use Java.
 Once I have the data in a format that I like then I need to write the front end, so the client can find randomly generated names.